mit-bwsi-racecar-ms/website/docs/resources/faq.rst

 	- pip install ipywidgets
 	- jupyter nbextension enable --py widgetsnbextension

+Should I use routers or mini-monitors?
+	- Short answer:

+		- Routers (pros: accessibility, cons: network scalability/reliability)
+		- Mini Monitors (pros: reliability, cons: accessibility)

+	- Long answers:

+		- Routers provide portability and ability to access/edit files on the racecar remotely on any device.
+However, there are concerns regarding reliability of data transfer due to wifi connectivity/bandwidth limitations.
+Having too many routers or too many racecars connected at once will cause huge network delays.
+We are looking for ways to fix the network reliability issue.
+		- Mini-monitors are more reliable, however it makes testing code on the moving racecar more difficult, since the mini-monitor must be connected to power at all times.
+Thus, testing code on the racecar will involve a lot of plugging/unplugging the HDMI cable, and you will not be able to see code output in real-time if needed for debugging purposes.
+Also, the screen size of the mini-monitors are quite small.
+We used small monitors for portability reasons.
+Feel free to use larger monitors.
+		- During the summer, we started off using routers, then switched to mini-monitors.
+For a large and fast-paced class, we prioritized hardware reliability over accessibility.
+Our class required 12 racecars to be on at all times, and the network connectivity issues hindered students' progress.
+However, when debugging/developing labs, the instructors tended to just use routers, which was okay since we would only be working with 1 or 2 racecars on at once, not 12.

 How many racecars should we connect to one router at a time?
+	- Short answer:

-	- We would recommend a max of 2 racecars to 1 router.
+		- Ratio of 2-3 racecars to 1 router.

+	- Long answer:

-	- During our first summer running the class, we needed to use 12 racecars at once.
-We initially paired 4 racecars to 1 router (aka using 3-4 routers at once in one room), however there was overwhelming lag.
-This was because there were too many routers in one room at once, and too many racecars trying to access one router.
-Our solution was to pair 2 racecars to 1 router, and separate the class into 2 classrooms to decrease router interference.
+		- During our first summer running the course, we started off pairing 4 racecars to 1 router.
+We also had ~4 routers in one room.
+This caused overwhelming lag.
+This was because there were too many routers in one room, and too many racecars trying to access each router at once.
+Our solution was to pair 2 racecars to 1 router, and separate the class into 2 classrooms to decrease router network interference.

+How do I safely shutdown the racecar?
+	- Exit all applications.
+Then type "shutdown" in the terminal.
+Wait for the green light to turn off on the Jetson to make sure the computer is properly shut down.
+Try not to directly unplug the white battery on the racecar while in operation, since this is a hard shutdown for the computer.